Readit News logoReadit News

 mylastattempt commented on Stem cell therapy trial reverses "irreversible" damage to cornea newatlas.com/biology/stem... · Posted by u/01-_-

-cced · 6 months ago
+cced · a year ago

 How do we know if something is truly irreversible?

-mylastattempt · 6 months ago
+mylastattempt · a year ago

 Irreversible might not be the thing to wonder about.
 Can it be changed to a more desired state or result?
 That has a much more definitive answer: pretty much always 'yes'.